Irwandi Yusuf: Aceh gubernatorial election in 2012

-Despite a guarantee from incoming deputy governor Muzakir Manaf that Irwandi's safety would be guaranteed if he attended the inauguration of the new provincial government in June 2012, following the event Irwandi was surrounded and beaten about the face and head by uniformed Aceh Party supporters.
-He was accused of being a traitor to the Free Aceh Movement, the Acehnese militia, because of his negotiations and compromises with the Indonesian government.
-Irwandi's own governorship campaign in 2006 had been as an independent candidate, not with his former rebel comrades, a fact exploited by the Aceh Party (PA) during the 2012 election campaign to sway popular opinion in their direction.
-Irwandi stated that the PA's propaganda implying that he betrayed the Free Aceh Movement was the cause of the attack by party supporters.
-Only one arrest was made.
+Despite a guarantee from Muzakir Manaf that Irwandi's safety would be guaranteed if he attended the inauguration of the new provincial government in June 2012, Irwandi was surrounded and beaten in the face and head by uniformed Aceh Party supporters after the event.
+He stated that the attack was caused by the Aceh Party's campaign accusations that he was a traitor to the Free Aceh stemming from his negotiations and compromises with the Indonesian government and his own governorship campaign in 2006 as an independent candidate.